IBZTI2018/webtechdeploy/README.md

 ```

 This works but requires the `/ibzti18w/project1` directory structure to be replicated inside the container, since otherwhise PHP will use the wrong base path for redirects.
 I'm sure there's some way to fix this by configuration but I could not figure it out in time.

+**[2]** Adminer is copy/pasted into this repository, ideally, we would update the dockerfile or entrypoint to fetch the latest version.
+But this works fine for the time being.